theJensenLab/phylogician/README.md

-# phyloTreeVizJS
+# Phylogician - 0.1v
 Our approach to visualization of phylogenetics trees using javascript and d3.js

-We will build a webApp for tree visualization.
+We will build a web app for tree visualization taking in consideration commentaries and criticisms of the community such as:

 Humbly inspired by the work of others, we will use TnT, d3, express and node.

 ## Install and run it.

-f-navbar-scaffold
 ```bash
 $ git clone git@github.com:theJensenLab/phyloTreeVizJS.git
 $ cd phyloTreeVizJS